honeycrux/GigaChader/README.md

 - Check if the defined subroute is added under `routes/api.ts` You can use tools like [Postman](https://www.postman.com/) to make API calls for test.

+### Backend: Protecting Routes
+A user validation middleware (`backend/middlewares/auth.ts`) runs before calling any route in the application.

+Check for absence of a session using `!res.locals.session || !res.locals.user`.
+Check user information using the `res.locals.user` object.

 ### Backend: Database Model & Migration
+To change the database model, change the prisma model file (`backend/prisma/schema.prisma`).
+Then, update the code type definition by running `npx prisma generate`.

+With MongoDB, no "migration" is needed, though check data integrity by yourself when changes are made.

 ### Changes to Environment Variables
 Environment variables are modifiable values that will affect how the process behave.
 The env file can contain sensitive information such as credentials.